mutazn/Backup-and-Restore-AKS-cluster-using-Velero/README.md

   velero restore get
   ```

-- Describe the backup and its logs:
+- Describe the restore and its logs:

   ```bash
    velero restore describe <myrestore-name> --details